gobolinux/Documentation/content/Howtos/Set-external-mailto-handler-in-Firefox.md

 ---
 title: "Set external mailto handler in Firefox"
-menuTitle: "External Firefox mailto handler"
+linkTitle: "External Firefox mailto handler"
 ---

 If you use Firefox and are not running it in KDE or Gnome you'll often times